Liberty Township, New Jersey: Local government

 Liberty Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

 As of 2022, members of the Liberty Township Committee are Mayor John E. Inscho (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Daniel B. Grover (R, term on committee and as deputy mayor ends 2022), Peter Karcher (R, 2023), David Rogers (R, 2022) and Wayne Spangenberg (R, 2023).

 Carl Cummins was appointed to fill the vacant seat of John Fisher, who had died in September 2013, after the deadline to remove his name from the ballot and who won a seat in the November 2013 general election.
 Fisher's term of office runs until December 2016.
 Cummins served on an interim basis until the November 2014 general election when he was elected to serve the balance of the term.

 Federal, state, and county representation

-Liberty Township is located in the 7th Congressional District and is part of New Jersey's 24th state legislative district.
+Liberty Township is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Liberty Township had been in the 23rd state legislative district.